-I did *a lot* of cheats for the PC Engine via the HUGO emulator (long since discontinued) and they were all included in the distribution .ZIP file – under the filename CHEAT.TXT.
+I created *a lot* of cheats for the PC Engine via the HUGO emulator (long since discontinued) and they were all included in the distribution .ZIP file – under the filename CHEAT.TXT.

-The file below is an updated version of the original text file from 2000, but I have converted into a Word document and then output it as a swanky looking PDF with much neater looking tables.
-I’ve not changed the content much compared to the original text file, other than change/remove old email addresses and websites.
+The file below is an updated version of the original text file from 2000, but I have converted into a Word document and then converted it into a swanky looking PDF with much neater looking tables.
+I’ve not changed the content much, compared to the original text file, other than change/remove old email addresses and websites.

 I have no idea if this work has been replicated in Magic Engine because, at the time of creating the file, I didn’t think Magic Engine had a similar ‘action replay’ style system built-in.